You can configure Front50 to use a MySQL compatible database in place of any cloud provider-specific storage service (S3, GCS, etc.).

 S3StorageService for the implementation specific to your environment.

-Assuming the migration looks good, the following will enable primary and previous writes while leaving reads pointed at previous.
+It will enable primary and previous writes while leaving reads pointed at previous.

 spinnaker: migration: compositeStorageService: enabled: true reads: primary: false previous: true